 High Tension director Alexandre Aja tackles Wes Craven’s The Hills Have Eyes

-ORIGINALLY POSTED ON STRAIGHT.COM, MARCH 9, 2006 By Steve Newton The French are famous for a lot of things, but making horror movies isn't one of them.
+ORIGINALLY PUBLISHED ON MARCH 9, 2006 By Steve Newton The French are famous for a lot of things, but making horror movies isn't one of them.
 Just try to name one French fright flick that has caught your attention lately-besides Alexandre Aja's terrifying 2003 effort, High Tension.
-As Aja explains on the line from … Continue reading High Tension director Alexandre Aja tackles Wes Craven’s The Hills Have Eyes
+As Aja explains on the line from L.A., … Continue reading High Tension director Alexandre Aja tackles Wes Craven’s The Hills Have Eyes